ioBroker/ioBroker.javascript/doc/en/javascript.md

 ### sendTo
     sendTo (adapter, command, message, callback)

-Send message to adapter or adapter instance.
+Send message to a specific or all adapter instances.
+When using the adapter name the message is send to all instances.

 To get specific information about messages you must read the documentation for particular adapter.